RubixML/ML/README.md

 If you are looking for more control over your visualizations, we highly recommend [D3.js](https://d3js.org/), since it is an amazing data-driven framework written in Javascript that plays well with PHP.

 ### Next Steps
-After you've gone through this basic introduction to machine learning in Rubix, we highly recommend checking out some [example projects](https://github.com/RubixML) and reading over the [API Reference](#api-reference) to get a better idea for what the library can do.
+After you've gone through this basic introduction to machine learning in Rubix, we highly recommend checking out some [example projects](https://github.com/RubixML) such as the [Credit Card Default Predictor](https://github.com/RubixML/Credit) and reading over the [API Reference](#api-reference) to get a better idea for what the library can do.
 If you have a question or need help, feel free to post on our Github page.
 We'd love to hear from you.

 ---
 ### API Reference